amrk000/amrk000/README.md

 <!-- GLITCH EFFECT: https://codepen.io/aldrie/pen/PojGYLo -->
 <a href="https://github.com/amrk000"><img id="about" height="40px" width="100%" src="https://user-images.githubusercontent.com/63168118/162049813-c448f0ee-af3c-4312-a254-e045341c9d51.svg"/></a>

-<p align="center">Geek who fell in love with computers & modern technology which changed the world and still shaping the future.
-Curiosity for knowledge is the power that motivates me for learning and continue self improving.
-Had passion to learn & try multiple fields like designing, Montage, Motion graphics, Audio production/editing & Software development.
-As a gamer, turning my ideas into reality and achieving goals is the best game to play.</p>
+<h3 align="center">Geek who fell in love with computers & modern technology which changed the world and still shaping the future.
+Curiosity for knowledge is the power that motivates me to learn and continue self improving.
+I had a passion to learn & try multiple fields like designing, Montage, Motion graphics, Audio production/editing & Software development.
+As a gamer, turning new ideas into reality and achieving my goals is the best game to play.</h3>
 <br>

 <br><br><br>